s0rg/microapp/README.md

 # microapp
-minimal dockerized application
+minimal dockerized application example with 2-staged dockerfiles (scratch and distroless versions)

 # workflow

-* build binary: `make build`
+* build stand-alone binary: `make build`
+* build docker with `scratch`-base image: `make docker-scratch`
-* build docker: `make docker`
+* build docker with `distroless`-base image: `make docker-distroless`

-# environment
+# environment config

-`ADDR` - address for the server to listen on
+`ADDR` - address for the server to listen on (default is 0.0.0.0:8080)

 # usage

+`docker run s0rg/microapp-scratch` or `docker run s0rg/microapp-distroless`

 application serves two endpoints:

 * `/` - returns string with application host and user names
-* `/health` - always returns HTTP 204
+* `/health` - returns HTTP 204 if app serves well.

 it can be used in docker-compose environments as load-balancing testing utility.

-health-endpoint is (mostly) for consul health-checks, for service-discovery.

 # license